Chart Color Schemes

 Population

-Population growth drivers in Jane Brook are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Jane Brook are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate a median increase for Australian statistical areas.
-By 2041, Jane Brook is expected to grow by approximately 488 persons, reflecting an overall increase of 12.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate a median increase, with Jane Brook expected to grow by 488 persons to 2041, reflecting an increase of 12.9% over the 17 years.

 Frequently Asked Questions - Population